 Last year was stellar in 2013, but 2014 smashed it out of the park.

-So let’s just say that every session was jam packed with great advice, strategy and takeaways about social media marketing.
-I couldn’t get to all of them – I will be checking out the virtual pass to catch up on all of the sessions (you can grab it here) but here are the 7 things that stuck with me:
+So let's just say that every session was jam packed with great advice, strategy and takeaways about social media marketing.
+I couldn't get to all of them – I will be checking out the virtual pass to catch up on all of the sessions.
+Find out more about getting your annual ticket (or virtual pass) in this article.